English-language Researcher/Practitioner Grant Program

 - to build a better understanding of the complex relationships among learner characteristics, English language learning environment and learning outcomes

-The specific goal for the program this year is to compile data from diverse language learning contexts and to summarize these data in order to better understand the complexities of English language learning and teaching.
+The specific goal for the program is to compile data from diverse language learning contexts and to summarize these data in order to better understand the complexities of English language learning and teaching.
 The grantees will be asked to investigate changes in English-proficiency levels in relation to teaching and learning in a particular context by administering the TOEFL iBT® or TOEFL® ITP test both before and after an instructional period.
 If needed, ETS will provide support in the quantitative analysis of the data and interpretation of the results.

 Successful applicants will receive funding of US$5,000–$10,000.
 The exact amount of funding will be commensurate with the scope of the particular research project.
 If appropriate, grantees may also be informed of opportunities to present study results at local conferences.